 We know that recovering from an accident can be a difficult experience.
 That’s why we’re here to provide the support you need.
 Whether you need help seeking compensation or deferring your medical payments, we want to help.
 Don’t wait to get the care you deserve.
 If you were injured in a pedestrian accident, your injuries matter.

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of injured victims for more than 20 years.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If you were injured in a pedestrian accident, call our office right now for a FREE, IMMEDIATE consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE and learn more about your rights following a pedestrian accident.